 The holidays are such a fun time, filled with delicious, and special treats around every corner!
 Don’t break the bank with treats that can end up costing an arm and a leg, instead make some of these easy frugal holiday treats!
 Every one of these treats are delicious, easy to make, and will bring a smile to your guests this holiday season!

-Besides this list of ideas, you can find another article we wrote last year with Sweet “Penny” Treats here.
+–Besides this list of simple holiday treats, you can find another article we wrote last year with Sweet “Penny” Treats here.